solliancenet/dp-203-v2/Instructions/Labs/07/README.md

 - [Module 13](labs/13/README.md)
 - [Module 16](labs/16/README.md)

-## Exercise 0: Start the dedicated SQL pool
+## Exercise 0: Create a new dedicated SQL pool and run setup script

-This lab uses the dedicated SQL pool.
-As a first step, make sure it is not paused.
-If so, start it by following these instructions:
+This lab requires a dedicated SQL pool.
+As a first step, create a new dedicated SQL pool.
+Then, execute a PowerShell script to load the dedicated SQL pool with data.

+### Task 1: Create dedicated SQL pool

 1. Open Synapse Studio (<https://web.azuresynapse.net/>).